Shepperton Lock on the River Thames

 Did you know?

-The famous D'oyly Carte Island once housed the composers Gilbert and Sullivan.
+The nearby, famous D'oyly Carte Island once housed the composers Gilbert and Sullivan.
 It is said that the song Willow Tit Willow from The Mikado was written here.

 Contact details